msmsd778/Deep-RL-for-Portfolio-Allocation/README.md

 | DQN collapses to one action | Increase `exploration_fraction`, or reduce `grid_steps` — 15 actions on a 543-dim state is already demanding. |
 | `Period too short` | A test window is shorter than `window + 15` days.
 Widen the date range in the config. |
 | Results differ between runs | Confirm the seed list, and check whether you are on cached vs freshly downloaded prices. `results/config_used.yaml` records exactly what ran. |

----

-## 15. A note on ownership

-This codebase is a starting point, not a submission.
-The examination is an oral defence with the explicit question style *"why did you make this choice here? why this loss function and not another? why didn't you regularise?"* — and every design decision in here has a defensible answer, but **you have to be the one who can give it.**

-Concretely, before you present: change something.
-Add a fourth asset, implement an A2C or SAC arm, tune the grid resolution, add a regime-detection feature, extend the CVaR reward.
-Projects that are understood get defended well; projects that are merely run do not.